-The handicappers kick off the action with a nursery followed by the always popular betting heat that is the Portland handicap.
+A maiden race kicks-off the action followed by the always popular betting heat that is the Portland handicap.

 If the leading contenders all stand their ground, the Group 2 Champagne Stakes is often not far off being the most anticipated contest of the week.
 Raced over 7f, some of the best two year old colts and geldings around will be taking part.

 We then move on to the Group 2 Park Stakes.
 It is a fairly new addition to the festival, first starting in 1978.
 This is for the sprinters and takes advantage of the 7f straight that’s on offer at Doncaster.
 It is a race with a £120,000 prize pool (2022) and recent winners have included Aclaim, Breton Rock and Limato.

 Next up the main event of the day, the truly historic St Leger Stakes.
 The ultimate test of the stamina of the Classic generation.

 Saturday’s Full Racecard for 2022

 |13:15||British Stallion Studs EBF Maiden||Class 2 / 1m|

 |15:30||Cazoo St Leger Stakes||Group 1 / 1m 6½f|